dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 #### 5. Monitor Your Backup Processes

 Set up monitoring so you know when something goes wrong with your backups.
-Gather and expose enough information to know what's going on!
+Gather and expose enough information to know exactly what's going on.
 This could be as simple as an automated email every morning, showing the duration of the backup job, and the amount of data written, and amount changed since last time.
 But you need to monitor this.
-Don't just go for a failure alarm (have one of those, and make it fail-safe so it alerts if the backup didn't succeed, even if the backup script didn't run at all!) - also notify yourself on success so you are aware of the backups and what goes on.
+Don't just go for a failure alarm (have one of those, and make it fail-safe so it alerts if the backup didn't succeed, even if the backup script didn't run at all) also notify yourself on success so you are aware of the backups and what normal metrics look like.

 #### 6. Test Restoration

 Assume your backup will not be restorable unless proven otherwise.
 Practice restoring to a non-production environment to see what you missed.
-Document it all!
+Document everything.
 In the old days tape media went bad, tape catalogs became corrupted, the label on the tape didn't match the contents.
-Today there are much better technologies but assume your systems cannot be restored unless it has been recently tested.
+Today there are much better technologies, but assume your systems cannot be restored unless this has been recently tested.

-#### 7. Define the Order to Rebuild
+#### 7. Define Rebuild Steps

-When rebuilding a new "clean" environment there are a many prerequisites and "order of operation" issues.
+When rebuilding a new "cleanroom" environment there are a many prerequisites and "order of operation" issues.
 You need DNS to access the Internet and DHCP services to assign IP addresses to machines.
 You need authentication, and many other dependencies will soon become apparent.

 Start with tabletop exercises to somply think through and document your systems dependencies and order of operations necessary to rebuild.
 Document this process and store copies documentation in a place that is separate and airgapped from your main environment.

 Divide the rebuild into stages:

 1. Pepare cleanroom
-2. Establish network perimeter
+2. Establish new network perimeter
-3. Establish core services (DHS, DHCP, Authentication, etc.) inside perimeter
+3. Establish new core services (DHS, DHCP, Authentication, etc.) inside perimeter
-4. Initialize rebuilt process, create new admin accounts
+4. Initialize rebuild process, create new admin accounts...
 5. Etc.

-It may not be feasible to test a full rebuild scenario but even drilling on the initial stages is important for an accelerated recovery.
+It may not be feasible to test a full rebuild scenario but even testing and practicing the initial stages is very important for an accelerated recovery.
+These steps are typically the ones that trip up ransomeware victimes because they were never considered.

 ### Recovery